 You can use this gravy with tofu, as I did, or even with meat substitutes and vegetables like mushrooms or eggplant.
 It is fabulous every which way.
 Adding tofu to this dish brings it closer to another popular Makhani dish, Paneer Makhani, where paneer, an Indian cheese, is added to the gravy.
 But tofu has healthy fats, unlike paneer, and it is bursting with good protein.

-Dal Makhani is a slightly different dish and you can find my recipe here, but you could easily adapt this recipe to make a dal makhani by simply adding boiled and tender lentils at the stage where the tofu gets added to the dish.
+Dal Makhani is a slightly different dish and you can find my vegan Dal Makhani recipe here.
+You could also easily adapt this tofu makhani recipe to make a dal makhani by simply adding boiled and tender lentils at the stage where the tofu gets added to the dish.

 Here's the recipe, then, for an incredibly super and versatile Tofu Makhani.
 Enjoy, all!

-- 1 block extra-firm tofu.
-Swaddle the block of tofu in a paper napkin or cheesecloth, place it in a sieve, and place a heavy weight, like a pan, on top.
+- 14 ounces extra-firm tofu (Swaddle the block of tofu in a paper napkin or cheesecloth, place it in a sieve, and place a heavy weight, like a pan, on top.
 Let the tofu stand for an hour at least so most of the water has drained out of it.
-Then cut it in half down the middle, and halve again crosswise so you have four slices.
+Then cut it in half down the middle, and halve again crosswise so you have four slices.)

 - Salt to taste

 For the Makhani Curry:

 - 1 teaspoon avocado oil (any other vegetable oil would work too)